 Qualifying income: the gross-test definition

-• High-mortgage BTL portfolios: gross rental £22,000, mortgage interest £14,000, agent fees and repairs £4,000, net profit £4,000.
-Gross test puts the landlord in scope; net profit suggests they should not be.
+- High-mortgage BTL portfolios: gross rental £22,000, mortgage interest £14,000, agent fees and repairs £4,000, net profit £4,000.
+The gross test puts you in scope; your net profit says you should not be.

-• Serviced-accommodation operators: gross rental £25,000, cleaning + utilities + platform fees £12,000, net profit £13,000.
-Gross test in scope; net profit suggests phase 3 borderline.
+- Serviced-accommodation operators: gross rental £25,000, cleaning + utilities + platform fees £12,000, net profit £13,000.
+Gross test in scope; net profit only borderline for phase 3.

-• Mixed rental and self-employment: £15,000 gross rental + £8,000 gross self-employment = £23,000 total qualifying income, above the £20,000 phase 3 threshold even where neither stream alone would be.
+- Mixed rental and self-employment: £15,000 gross rental + £8,000 gross self-employment = £23,000 total qualifying income, above the £20,000 phase 3 threshold even though neither stream on its own would be.

 Default 50/50 split